Automate your Accounts Payables and Vendor Management with Zenwork Payments Start 30-Day Free Trial

 What benefits does the employer offer the worker?

-Paid vacation and insurance generally indicated that a worker is an employee.
-However, the lack of employee benefits does not mean the worker cannot be a employee.
+Paid vacation and insurance generally indicate that a worker is an employee.
+However, the lack of employee benefits does not mean the worker cannot be an employee.

 Is the employer-worker relationship on-going?